jackiehjm/stx-docs/doc/source/cli_ref/fm.rst

 :command:`fm` is the command-line interface for Fault Management.

-This page documents the :command:`fm` command in StarlingX R3.0.
+This page documents the :command:`fm` command.

 .. contents::
    :local: